Will Biden and Trump debate? The brief history and uncertain future of presidential debates - KESQ

 The RNC voted in 2022 to end its relationship with the nonpartisan system that has sponsored general election debates since the 1988 presidential campaign.
 Trump has since cleaned house at the RNC.
 More on that later.

 Biden’s position: Biden only faced token primary opposition this year, and the Democratic National Committee didn’t sponsor any primary debates.
-But he has remained coy about whether he will debate Trump in the general election, saying it “depends on his behavior.”
+But he has remained coy about whether he will debate Trump in the general election.

+“I don’t know if he’s serious,” Biden told CNN after the Gridiron Dinner when asked whether he expects to debate the former president ahead of the 2024 election.
+“I don’t know if he’s serious.”

 Whether either man will show up to the debate stage is an open question, but there is a detailed plan for three presidential debates and a vice presidential one already in place from the Commission on Presidential Debates.
 It’s a nonpartisan organization that has leaders from both sides of the political aisle and gets funding from the communities that host debates and also “to a lesser extent, from corporate, foundation and private donors,” per its website.